Develop Your Passions with A Minor from the College of Arts and Sciences

 Our online degree programs offer students great benefits, including:

-Liberty is ranked in the top 1% of more than 2,100 online colleges and universities for academic quality, affordability, and accessibility by BestColleges.com — and one of the top 10 online schools in America by Niche.com.
-Earning your online arts and sciences minor from a nonprofit university with this kind of recognition will set you apart from others in your field.
+We are recognized by multiple institutions for our academic quality, affordability, and accessibility.
+Our commitment to excellence also helped us rank among Niche.com’s top 10 online schools in America.
+Earning your online arts and sciences minor from a nonprofit university with this kind of recognition can help set you apart from others in your field.

 - Tuition for all undergraduate, graduate, and doctoral programs has not increased in 6 years.
 While many other online colleges have raised tuition, Liberty has been able to keep costs low as a nonprofit university.